 ProductsUnder the 2011-16 Agreement, the NDSS will continue to subsidise the cost of syringes and needles, blood glucose test strips, urine ketone test strips and insulin pump consumables.
 A detailed list of products available through the NDSS can be found on the NDSS website.

-Annually, about 4,860,000 products are provided to NDSS Registrants, through Diabetes Australia’s Agents offices, by mail order and through accredited Access Points, such as pharmacies and hospital clinics.
+Annually, over 5 million products are provided to NDSS Registrants, through Diabetes Australia’s Agents offices, by mail order and through accredited Access Points, such as pharmacies and hospital clinics.

 Registrant Support ServicesUnder the 2011-16 Agreement, Diabetes Australia has committed to provide nationally consistent services to Registrants to maximise their capacity to self manage their diabetes.